valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

 }
 ```

 This way we have easy dependency injection of the viewModel.
-We can now add the basic UI:
+We initialize all the views from code, but obviously they can be created however you like.

 ```
 weak var label: UILabel?